ijustlovemath/jescx/README.md

     /**
      * To create more complex objects as arguments, use
      *   JS_ParseJSON(ctx, json_str, strlen(json_str), "<input>");
-     */
+     * You can also pass callback functions by loading them just like we loaded foo_fn */
     JSValue args[] = {
         JS_NewInt32(ctx, 5),